From Principles to Practice

 - Is anything missing from the dashboard?

 Be open to feedback.
 The goal is to create a useful dashboard for the audience, not to convince people your design is great.
-You will likely need to do more than one round of prototyping, feedback, and iteration.
-After you get positive signals from the Point Person that if they had this dashboard it would help support their decisions to reach their goal you are ready to bring the chart to life.
+You will likely need to do more than one round of prototyping, feedback, and iteration to find the right mix of visualizations.